jreijn/jreijn.github.com/_posts/2014-08-05-speedup-development-with-springloaded.markdown

 </profile>
 ```

 The last step in this process is to copy the XML file that results from the above step into the Tomcat installation.
-We can do this by adding a ``configfile`` to the ``cargo-maven2-plugin`` configuration section.
+We can do this by adding a ``configfile`` to the existing ``cargo-maven2-plugin`` configuration section in the root **pom.xml** file.

 ``` xml
 <plugin>